Julia McDonald

 Julia Ann Ivins McDonald (or MacDonald) Pace (December 2, 1859 – January 17, 1900), who wrote under the name Julia McDonald, was a scholar, medical student and writer who was born in Utah Territory in 1859.
-She was part of the Mormon Home Literature movement in the late 19th and early 20th centuries, and is best known as the author of the novel A Ship of Hagoth (1896), which was adapted in two stage plays and the 1931 motion picture Corianton: A Story of Unholy Love.
+She was a members of The Church of Jesus Christ of Latter-day Saints and was part of the Mormon Home literature movement in the late 19th and early 20th centuries.
+She is best known as the author of the novel A Ship of Hagoth (1896), which was adapted in two stage plays and the 1931 motion picture Corianton: A Story of Unholy Love.

 Early life

 McDonald was born Julia Ann Ivins in Salt Lake City on December 2, 1859.
 Her father, Israel Ivins, was a prominent surveyor and physician whose second wife, Julia Hill, was Julia's mother.
-When she was only one year old, her family was called by Brigham Young to join the "Cotton Mission" to settle St. George and begin producing a cotton crop.
+When she was only one year old, her family was called by Brigham Young to join the "Cotton Mission" of Mormon pioneers to settle St. George and begin producing a cotton crop.

 Julia grew up in St. George in a large and prominent polygamous family.
-Her older brother, Anthony Ivins, later became an apostle in the Church of Jesus Christ of Latter-day Saints, and her cousin, Heber J. Grant, was the Church's president from 1918–1945.
+Her older brother, Anthony Ivins, later became an apostle in the Church of Jesus Christ of Latter-day Saints, and her cousin, Heber J. Grant, was the Church's president from 1918 to 1945.
 In 1881, Julia married Aaron Johnson McDonald and, the next year, she moved to Mesa, Arizona with her husband and newborn daughter LeClaire.
 In 1884, Aaron died of an injury he received falling off of a wagon, leaving Julia a widow and young mother at the age of 24.

 Medical student

 After her husband's death, Julia moved to Salt Lake City and began studying obstetrics with Dr. Ellias R. Shipp.
 In 1888, she became the plural wife of Mormon Elder John E. Pace, who encouraged her to travel to Ann Arbor to study medicine at the University of Michigan.
-She moved to Ann Arbor While in medical school, she began to write dispatches back to Utah to be published in the Young Woman's Journal, a monthly periodical founded by Brigham Young's daughter Susa Young Gates for use by the in the church's Young Ladies Mutual Improvement Association.
+While in medical school, she began to write dispatches back to Utah to be published in the Young Woman's Journal, a monthly periodical founded by Brigham Young's daughter Susa Young Gates for use by the church's Young Ladies Mutual Improvement Association.

 In 1890, McDonald used the pseudonym "Cactus" to write a series of columns for the Young Woman's Journal, called "Leaves from the Journal of a Medical Student", describing her life far away from Utah in a secular university.
 She also wrote for the journal's regular feature on health and hygiene under the same pseudonym.
 A frequent theme of her writing was that women, as well as men, had a spiritual need for education and that her reason "the acquisition of knowledge in relation to our spiritual welfare and progress".

 Though McDonald completed all three years of coursework for her medical degree, she suffered a heart attack in 1890 and had to leave school before graduation.
 Her cousin, Heber J. Grant, who was traveling in the east at the time, came to Ann Arbor and escorted her back to St. George.